seattlerb/zentest/README.txt

 unit_diff is a command-line filter to diff expected results from actual results and allow you to quickly see exactly what is wrong.
+Do note that minitest 2.2+ provides an enhanced assert_equal obviating the need for unit_diff

 autotest is a continous testing facility meant to be used during development.
 As soon as you save a file, autotest will run the